Inflectra/spira-documentation/docs/About/roadmap.md

 - New **product team features** so that members can receive notifications and let users assign a team to artifacts. <span class="pill">SpiraPlan</span>
 - **Portfolio level planning** with "Strategic Outcomes" and "Portfolio Milestones" <span class="pill">SpiraPlan</span>
 - **New testing tools**: Dynamic/smart test sets whose test cases are live updated based on a set of user-controlled criteria.
-- **Enhanced source code management**: the ability to tie a branch to a sprint or release.
-Code review tools built into the application.
+- **Enhanced source code management**: improve integration with Git cloud providers, the ability to tie a branch to a sprint or release.
 - **Resource tracking**: New resource planning tools to let you plan activity based on required skills, time, and other metrics.
 Tagging users or teams (e.g. with skills) can help with this.
 - **Improved report templating**: The ability to create a specific report using a preset document template, so that the report format can more closely resemble your company style.
 - **More control and visibility of notifications**: Notifications can be triggered by changes to releases, and by changes to an artifact’s custom properties.
 Notifications can be flagged to a user and viewed by them from inside the application.